 Staff at your regulatory college review requests and notify candidates if documentation or information is missing.
-Candidates have until the deadline to confirm intent to write the examination (generally 10 weeks prior to examination) to provide any missing documentation or information.
+Candidates have until the Collegepublished deadline to provide any missing documentation or information.
 Staff at your regulatory college submit complete requests to COMPASS.

 Once your request for accommodation has been evaluated by COMPASS, you will receive an email from COMPASS informing you of the status of your request.
 If COMPASS requests additional information, please reply at your earliest convenience.
 If no further information is required, the email from COMPASS will indicate the specifics of which accessibility / accommodation need(s) have been approved.
 Review and respond to the email to confirm your awareness of the approved accessibility / accommodation plans.